934virginia/DeepRed/README.md

 -If you want to test on a greater time scale, you'll need to play with how you train the scaler in data preprocessing, especially if the training data shows a strong protracted uptrend or downtrend.
 Even though the activation function is linear, the model doesn't do great making predictions at the extremes of its training data range.

 -A lot of the static hyperparameters probably seem arbitrary.
-Things like batch size, total epochs, and preceeding sequence length were optimized for the default prediction length and currency peir through the use of a grid search.
+Things like batch size, total epochs, and preceeding sequence length were optimized for the default prediction length and currency pair through the use of a massive grid search.
 There are definitely smarter ways to do this, especially when all the training took place on a GTX 940M.

 -In the end, the validation MSE tended to be in the lower range of Xe-5 after a 50 epoch training schedule, and uncommonly ended up cracking Xe-6.
 Considering that a lot of similar models at the time were more or less confined to the Xe-4 range for N+1 predictions (on sigmoidal activation, no less) and mine was N+5 (linear), I'm not mad about that.
 However, the reduced range of my training data resulting from the smaller time frame probably gave me this model a serious advantage in that regard.